 Do share resources that you find that can help.
 Here are a few.

-Do check in on them from time to time, so that they know you still care.
+Do continue to check in on them, so that they know you still care.

 Specific things you can say

 “I think it was really brave of you to tell me”.

 “You are not alone in this.
 I'm here to support you.”

 “I really appreciate the courage it took to tell me”.

 Specific things that are not okay to say